genomeminer/ProgrammingAssignment2/README.md

 ###makeCacheMatrix
 This function allows for initializing a matrix, getting the matrix, initializing a inverse matrix and getting the inverse Matrix.
-Although the setInverse is not necessary it has added to be similar to the example
+Although the setInverse is not necessary it has added to be similar to the example provided in the homework description

 <!-- -->
     makeCacheMatrix <- function(x = matrix()) {